janKaje/janKaje/README.md

 * BoM parallel reader: a tool for reading the Book of Mormon simultaneously in two different languages
 * salana: a discord bot for a large discord server centered around the constructed language toki pona.
 No longer in use.
 * Netherrack furnaces: a small Minecraft mod
+* 374_final_project: a fluid mechanics project from my sophomore year